2shou/PhantomjsFetcher/README.md

 # PhantomjsFetcher
-A python web fetcher using phantomjs to mock browser
+A python web fetcher using phantomjs and tornado to mock browser.

 Before using
 ------------